 We had brought food for the weekend with us and found the appliances in great condition and easy to use.
 There was a full kitchen of utensils, crockery and cutlery to use and even a full sized dishwasher!
 We even found a washing machine in the cloakroom, an added bonus should you need it.
 With a pack containing extra bin bags, tea towels and washing up sponges and liquid, this lodge had everything.

-The next day, we made the best of the cold weather by visiting the Evolution Health and Fitness Centre in the morning to use their pool.
+The next day, we made the best of the cold weather by visiting the Evolution Health and Fitness Centre in the morning to use their indoor swimming pool.
 There were a few families in the facility at the same time as us but it didn’t feel crowded.
 There were plenty of changing rooms, everything was really clean and well maintained and it was a lovely addition to the park.

 Other pool based activities such as snorkelling, mini jet skis, sea scooters and even walking on water in giant inflatable balls are also available at set times for an additional cost.
 The health centre also has a gym and spa treatments available too making Darwin Forest a really great vacation option for all members of the family.